Wilderness First Responder Re-Certification

 - Frequently stage blood (moulage) and make-up will be used to emphasize the reality of a scenario.
 Please bring clothing that can get mess

-Participants are required to pass both a written and practical examination to obtain WFRR .
+Participants are required to pass both a written and practical examination to obtain WFRR.
 Successful course completion earns you a WMI Adult & Child CPR certification and a WMI Wilderness First Responder certification.
 EMTs will earn a Wilderness EMT certification.
-All certifications are current for two years.
+All certifications are current for 3 years.

 - The WFR typically counts as continuing education credits, although it may depend on what certification you have.
 Street EMTs who take the WFR course may become certified as Wilderness EMTs.
 Within the first year of completing a SOLO WFR, students may enroll in a SOLO WEMT Part II Module (the last two weeks of a WEMT course) to get their WEMT certification (they must pass practical and written EMT exams).
 Call 603-447-6711 for further information.